learn-co-curriculum/phase-1-context-lab/README.md

 JavaScript, as well as pass the lab.
 Make sure you're learning about this app design while you pass the solutions.

+As before, if you find yourself having extra time, use the guidance in the previous lab to make your application more robust.

 Take advantage of your collection-processing strengths that you trained up over the last few lessons.

 Put your code in `index.js`.

+## A Mystery on the Horizon

+You'll notice that in this lab we give you the implementation of `allWagesFor`.
+As part of writing this challenge, we ran right smack into one of the most famous bugs in JavaScript land: the lost context bug.
+Because we've not taught you to deal with it, we've "given" you this function.
+We think you can solve the other tests with this little piece having been given to you.

+If you find yourself having extra time, try researching this topic on your own.
+We'll tell you all about it in our next lesson, though.

 ## Conclusion